Architect in ChargeMakiko Tsukada

 Structural EngineerTaizen Nieda, Taizo Komatsu

-From the architect.
+Text description provided by the architects.
 This combined home, gallery, and workspace is located in a quiet residential neighborhood in Tokyo.
 The clients, a married couple, came to us with several requests, including rooms where each of them could work undisturbed; a place for exhibiting artwork by the husband, an artist, and for enjoying music and conversation with guests; and a spatial design that took the thermal environment into account.

 We responded with a design composed of five boxes, each containing a room with a strong, distinct character.
 By manipulating the spaces between the boxes and the relationship between the boxes and the exterior environment, we achieved both a diversity of unique rooms and a sense of openness that belies the small size of the lot.